-The Partnership has a U.S. Dollar-denominated demand loan outstanding owing to Teekay Nakilat's joint venture partner, which, as at December 31, 2008, totaled \$16.2 million, including accrued interest.
+The Partnership has a U.S. Dollar-denominated demand loan outstanding owing to Teekay Nakilat's joint venture partner, which, as at December 31, 2009, totaled \$15.3 million.
 Interest payments on this loan, which are based on a fixed interest rate of 4.84%, commenced in February 2008.
 The loan is repayable on demand no earlier than February 27, 2027.

-The Partnership has two Euro-denominated term loans outstanding, which, as at December 31, 2008 totaled 296.4 million Euros (\$414.1 million).
-These loans were used to make restricted cash deposits that fully fund payments under capital leases for the LNG carriers the Madrid Spirit and the Catalunya Spirit (see Note 5).
+The Partnership has two Euro-denominated term loans outstanding, which as at December 31, 2009 totaled 288.0 million Euros (\$412.4 million).
 Interest payments are based on EURIBOR plus a margin.
-The term loans have varying maturities through 2023 and monthly payments that reduce over time.
+The term loans have varying maturities through 2023.
 The term loans are collateralized by first-priority mortgages on the vessels to which the loans relate, together with certain other related security and guarantees from one of the Partnership's subsidiaries.